tcutler96/Particle-Test-Chamber/README.md

 # Particle Test Chamber
-An interactive environment for testing particle behaviour in Python with PyGame.
-You can place and remove tiles, run simulations, and tweak many settings through a custom options menu.
+An interactive environment for simulating particle behaviour in Python with PyGame.
+You can edit the layout of the chamber, run simulations, and tweak many settings through a custom options menu.

 ## Features
 - Interactive chamber.
 Click to add or remove tiles which lets you shape the space the particles move through.